devitocodes/devito_book/fdm-devito-notebooks/README.md

 * `mov-<section>`: the videos displayed in that section
 * `src-<section>`: the Python code that makes up that section's tutorials (including tests)

+As there are occasionally issues with the rendering of Jupyter notebooks on GitHub, you can view these notebooks using NBViewer [here](https://nbviewer.jupyter.org/github/devitocodes/devito_book/tree/master/fdm-devito-notebooks/).

 ## Information for contributors

 A Jupyter notebook is considered 'complete' when the following is true: